 - Is there a trend?
 Is that percentage trending higher?
 Have there been any recent spikes or unexpected drops?

-- Which accessorial charges have the largest impact.
-Which occur most frequently?
+- Which accessorial charges have the most significant impact?
+Which occurs most frequently?
 Which is costing the most?

-- Is there a specific class of service that attracts more accessorial charges than others, or on specific accounts?
+- Is there a specific class of service that attracts more accessorial charges than others or on particular accounts?

-Your own shipping data is the best weapon available to you to reduce the budget-busting impact of these additional charges.
-Refund Retriever’s free logistic reporting which is included with our parcel audit can determine what accessorial charges have the largest cost of transportation impact.
-Regardless of whether it’s a UPS audit or FedEx audit, you’ll see that there are more than 100 of these accessorial charges, comprise roughly 10 to 40 percent of your overall shipping costs.
+Your shipping data is the best weapon to reduce the budget-busting impact of these additional charges.
+Refund Retriever’s free logistic reporting, included with our parcel audit, can determine what accessorial charges have the largest cost of transportation impact.
+Logistics reporting can reveal shipping intelligence that will save your company money on FedEx and UPS shipping.
+Whether it’s a UPS audit or a FedEx audit, you’ll see that there are more than 100 of these accessorial charges, comprising roughly 10 to 40 percent of your overall shipping costs.

 Review those with the carrier.
-But make sure the fee reduction you negotiate has an impact on your shipping costs.
-Some clients will ask for lower additional handling or address correction fees, then reduce the usage of the fees internally so there is no quantifiable reduction from the previous negotiation.
-If you want a $.50 reduction in residential surcharge fee, data is needed.
-Know exactly how many packages and how much it will save you in one year.
-In addition to late shipment refunds, Refund Retriever can assist you in the negotiation process with your carrier agreements by targeting specific discounts and concessions.
+But make sure the fee reduction you negotiate impacts your shipping costs.
+Some clients will ask for lower additional handling or address correction fees, then reduce the usage of the fees internally, so there is no quantifiable reduction from the previous negotiation.
+Data is needed if you want a $.50 reduction in the residential surcharge fee.
+Know how many packages and how much it will save you in one year.
+In addition to late shipment refunds, Refund Retriever can assist you in negotiating your carrier agreements by targeting specific discounts and concessions.
 We can help identify the biggest bang for the buck.